kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 This stanza is a warning to believe nobody that promises lasting peace.
 A country needs to ensure it’s always able to defend its values and borders (if needed with violence) against aggressors or it will cease to exist.

-If you don’t, you will get conditions like France, where 226 people where killed by islamic terrorists between 2011 and 2021.[^ap2020wm] The parallel societies grew so dangerous in the past years, that the police doesn’t go anymore into some cities districts.
+If you don’t, you will get conditions like France, were 226 people where killed by Islamic terrorists between 2011 and 2021.[^ap2020wm] The parallel societies grew so dangerous in the past years, that the police don't go anymore into some cities districts.
 20 retired generals and 1,000 soldiers warned in April 2021 in an open letter,[^bbcnews2021eu] followed by another warning, signed by 130,000 people, that a civil war might soon break out.[^bbcnews2021uf]

-It is important to be able to defend oneself, because <q>a harmless man is not a good man.
+It is important to be able to defend oneself because <q>a harmless man is not a good man.
 A good man is a very, very dangerous man, who has that under voluntary control,</q> as _Jordan B. Peterson_ stated.

-One can become worried about the security of Western values and way of life when reading that the US military ends gender-neutral fitness tests for soldiers to be more inclusive[^ffn2021ru] or starts implementing woke ideology[^nightingale2021ne] while Chinese soldiers train in harsh weather and the government works on genetically enhancing their soldiers.[^dilanian2020je] A recent joke goes like this: <q>When the Chinese soldiers invade, the US soldiers will ask them what their pronouns are</q>.
+One can become worried about the security of Western values and way of life when reading that the US military ends gender-neutral fitness tests for soldiers to be more inclusive[^ffn2021ru] or starts implementing woke ideology[^nightingale2021ne] while Chinese soldiers train in harsh weather and the government works on genetically enhancing their soldiers.[^dilanian2020je] A recent joke goes like this: <q>When the Chinese soldiers invade, the US soldiers will ask them what their pronouns are.</q>

 ### Stanza 6